sirgru/on.impression/ReadMe.md

 ### Grammar:

 Ax expression consists of a series of sub-expressions.
 Subexpressions may be enclosed in parenthesis, which do not influence capturing.
 Subexpressions may be prefixed with a positioning keyword, or a case-insensitive modifier keyword, or may be suffixed with a quantifier.
 The types of expressions that associate right to left (quantification and naming) have higher precedence than regular rules, for example `'ab' | 'cd' x 1..3` evaluates as `'ab' | ('cd' x 1..3)`.

+Spaces, tabs and newlines have no meaning.

+A comma character can be used to arbitrarily separate elements in the expression, it will have no meaning and will be discarded like a space.